358th Infantry Regiment (United States): World War I

-The 358th Infantry Regiment was constituted on August 5, 1917 as a unit of the National Army.
+The 358th Infantry Regiment was constituted on August 5, 1917, as a unit of the National Army.
 Part of the 90th Division, it organized and trained at Camp Travis, Fort Sam Houston, Texas before departing for combat in France.

 After arriving in Europe, the 358th Infantry took part in the St. Mihiel, Meuse-Argonne, and Lorraine 1918 campaigns.
 It remained on occupation duty after the war, then returned to the United States.
 The regiment was demobilized at Camp Pike, Arkansas on June 22, 1919.

-Terry de la Mesa Allen Sr., who later commanded the 1st Infantry Division from 1942−1943, commanded the 3rd Battalion of this regiment in 1918.
+Terry de la Mesa Allen Sr., who later commanded the 1st Infantry Division from 1942 to 1943, commanded the 3rd Battalion of this regiment in 1918.

 Post-World War I

 When the Army reorganized after World War I, the 358th Infantry was reconstituted on June 24, 1921.
 Assigned to the Organized Reserves as a unit of the 90th Division, it was organized in November 1921 with its Headquarters in Fort Worth, Texas.
+Subordinate battalion headquarters were concurrently organized as follows: 1st Battalion at Fort Worth; 2nd Battalion at Waco, Texas; and 3rd Battalion at Amarillo, Texas.
+Regimental units were relocated on 15 April 1925 as follows: 1st Battalion to Weatherford, Texas; 2nd Battalion to Decatur, Texas; and 3rd Battalion to Cleburne, Texas.
+The regiment typically conducted inactive training period meetings at the Hotel Texas in Fort Worth, and summer training with the 9th and 23rd Infantry Regiments at Fort Sam Houston or Camp Bullis, Texas, but sometimes also conducted infantry Citizens Military Training Camps at Fort Sam Houston or Camp Bullis as an alternate form of summer training.
+"Contact camps" were held as another alternate form of summer training at John Tarleton Agricultural College in Stephenville, Texas, during the fall or winter months.
+The primary ROTC "feeder" schools for new Reserve lieutenants for the regiment were North Texas Agricultural College and John Tarleton Agricultural College.